 References:

-- Code Of Practice For Installation Of Septic Tanks, Design Criteria And Construction, IS2470 (Part-1) 1985
+- Bureau of Indian Standards.
+(1985).
+Code Of Practice For Installation Of Septic Tanks.
+Part-I, Design Criteria And Construction, IS2470 (Part-1) 1985.
+Bureau of Indian Standards.

-- Code Of Practice For Installation Of Septic Tanks, Secondary Treatment And Disposal Of Septic Tank Effluent, IS2470 (Part-2) 1985
+- Bureau of Indian Standards.
+(1985).
+Code Of Practice For Installation Of Septic Tanks.
+Part-II, Secondary Treatment And Disposal Of Septic Tank Effluent, IS2470 (Part-2) 1985.
+Bureau of Indian Standards.

 Hey there!
 I just wanna give you some credits for clarifying that the brick wall of our septic tank has to be at least 20 cm thick to keep it water-tight.
 My neighbor has decided to upgrade his home sewage system this fall before his kids come home for their college break.
 At an instant, some experts have to be employed to ensure an efficient installation.